 Of course, even with aftermarket-style shocks bottoming out is inevitable on tough terrain, which is why the Power Wagon features numerous skid plates located in strategic locations to protect key components, like the front and rear electronically locking differentials.
 Speaking of diffs, to make sure the Power Wagon has plenty of low-end grunt, Ram equipped the truck with a viciously low-geared 4.56 ratio.

 Outside, the Power Wagon advertises its identity loudly and proudly with decals mounted on the hood and tailgate.
 Red-and-black black trim on the hood and flanks helps to further set it apart from the standard 2500, while a 12,000-pound winch adds a bit of functional flair.
 Atop the truck is a set of cab clearance lamps that further the heavy-duty look while simultaneously meeting DOT regulations.

-Indeed, the Power Wagon is available only with 5.7 liters of rumbling Hemi V8 glory.
-The powerplant teams with a six-speed automatic and produces 383 horsepower and 400 lb-ft.
+Indeed, the Power Wagon is available only with 6.4 liters of rumbling Hemi V8 glory.
+The powerplant teams with a six-speed automatic and produces 410 horsepower and 429 lb-ft of torque.
 A Multiple-Displacement System (MDS) shuts off four cylinders under light load conditions to conserve fuel.

-Though the cabin features the same basic layout as before, some materials have been upgraded and new color themes are present throughout.
-More soft touch materials have been spread throughout the truck's cabin, and the HVAC and multimedia controls are all-new.
+The Power Wagon is just one year removed from a significant cabin overhaul.
+The same basic cabin design remains but some materials were upgraded, while new color themes are present throughout.
+More soft touch materials are spread throughout the truck's interior, and the HVAC and multimedia controls were redesigned.